paulhw12/arduino-exhaust-controller/README.md

 ## Hardware Requirements

 - **Arduino Board**: Compatible with most Arduino boards.
+- **OEM Exhaust button**: Some kind of exhaust button on the car that you can tap into.
 - **Remote Fob Button**: The wires need to be soldered directly to the PCB of a remote fob, where the button used for toggling the exhaust valve state is.
 - **LED**: An optional LED for visual feedback on the system's status.